theengs/gateway/.github/ISSUE_TEMPLATE/bug_report.md

 If applicable, add screenshots to help explain your problem.

 **Environment**
-Output of `python -m TheengsGateway.diagnose`
+Output of `python -m TheengsGateway.diagnose` or `python -m TheengsGateway.diagnose -c path_to_conf_file` if not using the default path for the configuration file.

 **Additional context**
 Add any other relevant context about the problem here.